florianhartung/wasm-for-plugin-systems/work/sections/generic_requirements.typ

 / 3 -- Partially sandboxed: #todo[An attempt is made to restrict the plugin's access to the host system] \
   _Worst case: Full access to host application._
 / 4 -- Fully sandboxed, dynamic interface: #td \
-  _Worst case: Access to parts of the host application not meant to be exposed due to a bug in the interface._
+  _Worst case: Access to parts of the host application not meant to be exposed due to a bug in the interface._ // TODO: bypass, exploit?
 / 5 -- Fully sandboxed, static interface: The plugin runs fully sandboxed.
       It has no way of interacting with the host system, except for statically checked interfaces.
       Here statically checked interfaces refers to interfaces, that can be proven safe during compilation (or alternatively development) of the plugin system.